Satchin Panda, Ph.D. on Time-Restricted Feeding and Its Effects on Obesity, Muscle Mass & Heart Health

-The process by which new mitochondria are made inside of cells.
-Many factors can activate biogenesis including exercise, cold shock, heat shock, fasting, and ketones.
-PGC-1 is the transcription factor serving as the master regulator of this process.
+The process by which new mitochondria are made inside cells.
+Many factors can activate mitochondrial biogenesis including exercise, cold shock, heat shock, fasting, and ketones.
+Mitochondrial biogenesis is regulated by the transcription factor peroxisome proliferator-activated receptor gamma coactivator 1-alpha, or PGC-1α.

 Nicotinamide riboside (NR)

 A precursor molecule for the biosynthesis of nicotinamide adenine dinucleotide (NAD+), a coenzyme that participates in the production of cellular energy and repair.
 NMN helps maintain cellular levels of NAD+, thereby facilitating NAD+-dependent cellular activities, such as mitochondrial metabolism, regulation of sirtuins, and PARP activity.
 Animal studies have demonstrated that NMN administration is effective in increasing NAD+ levels across multiple tissues while improving the outcome of a variety of age-related diseases.
 Although NMN administration has proven to be safe and to effectively increase NAD+ levels in rodents, the safety and efficacy of NMN supplementation in humans remain unknown.
 NMN is available in supplement form and is present in various types of food, including broccoli, avocado, and beef.
 It is also an intermediate compound in the NAD+ salvage pathway, the recycling of nicotinamide into NAD+.VIEW NICOTINAMIDE RIBOSIDE TOPIC